There are multiple ways of sending email from APRS to an Internet user. Be

 EMAIL method of sending email and supports some new features outlined below.

-EmailGate supports UTF-8 in both APRS messages and emails (see Email to APRS
+EmailGate now properly supports UTF-8 in both APRS messages and emails (see Email to APRS

-support below).
-Currently, EMAIL-2 is the callsign for the primary email server.
+Currently, EMAIL and EMAIL-2 are the callsigns for the general email servers.
 Others

 To create a shortcut: